ksalzke/update-estimated-duration-plugin-for-omnifocus/README.md

 ## setEstimatedTimes (tasks: TaskArray, minutes: number)

-Sets the estimated time of the given tasks to the number of minutes provided.
+Sets the estimated duration of the given tasks to the number of minutes provided.

 ## setEstimatedTime (task: Task, minutes: number)

-Sets the estimated time of the given task to the number of minutes provided.
+Sets the estimated duration of the given task to the number of minutes provided.

 ## addTimes (tasks: TaskArray, minutes: number)

-Adds the number of minutes provided to the estimated time of the given tasks.
+Adds the number of minutes provided to the estimated duration of the given tasks.

 ## addTime (task: Task, minutes: number)

-Adds the number of minutes provided to the estimated time of the given task.
+Adds the number of minutes provided to the estimated duration of the given task.